 [4] When the complainant or potential complainant is unrepresented, the lawyer should have regard to the rules respecting unrepresented persons and make it clear that the lawyer is acting exclusively in the interests of the accused.
 If the complainant or potential complainant is vulnerable, the lawyer should take care not to take unfair or improper advantage of the circumstances.
 When communicating with an unrepresented complainant or potential complainant, it is prudent to have a witness present.

-Fraud by Client
+Dishonesty, Fraud by Client or Others

+3.2-7 A lawyer must never:

+(a) knowingly assist in or encourage any dishonesty, fraud, crime, or illegal conduct.

+(b) do or omit to do anything that the lawyer ought to know assists in or encourages any dishonesty, fraud, crime, or illegal conduct by a client or others, or

-3.2-7 When acting for a client, a lawyer must never knowingly assist in or encourage any fraud, crime or illegal conduct, or instruct the client on how to violate the law and avoid punishment.
+(c) instruct a client or others on how to violate the law and avoid punishment.

 Commentary

 [1] A lawyer should be on guard against becoming the tool or dupe of an unscrupulous client, or of others, whether or not associated with the unscrupulous client.